Does a Wellness Check Go on Your Record? Welfare Check?

 While court transcripts can include testimony from law enforcement about why they responded to the home where charges were subsequently filed, most background checks will just show the charge or conviction, not testimony offered.

-Do Police Keep Records of Wellness Checks?
+Police Records of Wellness Checks

 Police maintain records of wellness checks in order to provide information in the event they are called to the same location at a later date.
 For example, there is a report a person may be a victim of domestic violence and a welfare check is requested but the individual reports they are okay and not a victim, law enforcement will note this.
 If, weeks later, another wellness check request comes in for the same person and address, law enforcement responding will be alerted there is a history at this particular address.